babybuddy/babybuddy/README.md

 ### Manual

-There are a number of ways to deploy Baby Buddy manually to any server/VPS.
+There are many ways to deploy Baby Buddy manually to any server/VPS.
+The basic requirements are Python, a web server, an application server, and a database.
-The application can run fine in low memory (below 1GB) situations, however a 32-bit operating system is recommended in such cases.
-This is primarily because the build process can be memory intensive and cause excessive memory usage on 64-bit systems.
-If all fails, assets can be built on a local machine and then uploaded to a server.

 #### Requirements